THE RIVER EVENLODE

 1909: The Stripling Thames, Fred Thacker -

-A mile and a half above King's Weir the river Evenlode curves into the Thames on the left bank, the first above Oxford of all those romantic little twenty or thirty mile tributaries which one day it may be my fortune, as it would assuredly be my delight, thoroughly to explore.
+A mile and a half above King's Weir the river Evenlode curves into the Thames on the Right bank, the first above Oxford of all those romantic little twenty or thirty mile tributaries which one day it may be my fortune, as it would assuredly be my delight, thoroughly to explore.

 It runs a very torturous course of about thirty miles from a Worcestershire village of its own name; and it has, says Plot, nitrous waters like the Windrush.